Stephen-RA-King/Stephen-RA-King/README.md

 ![](https://img.shields.io/badge/Tools-Kubernetes-informational?style=flat&logo=kubernetes&logoColor=white&color=2bbc8a)

-- 📫 How to reach me: If you have a requirement for a Python developer feel free to contact me - [email](mailto:stephen.ra.king@gmail.com)

-- ⚡ Fun fact: I consider myself somewhat of an inventor and love finding new and innovative ways to use the Raspberry Pi  and other SBC's.
+- I consider myself somewhat of an inventor and love finding new and innovative ways to use the Raspberry Pi  and other SBC's.
  I marvel at the way sensors and actuators bring another dimension to my Python creations.
+- I am a keen member of the maker community and utilize many flavours of SBC's and microcontrollers in my IOT projects including Arduinos, PyBoards, ESP8266, ESP32 etc. with languages like [MicroPython](https://micropython.org/), [CircuitPython](https://circuitpython.org/) and C.